 Every time I yell at my kids, I always think, I hope this isn’t what they remember when they’re older.

-You know that you don’t want to parent like that.
-You don’t want to resort to yelling but you’re feeling frustrated because it feels like nothing else works to get your kids to listen or do what you tell them!
+You don’t want to resort to yelling but you’re feeling frustrated because it seems like nothing else works to get your kids to listen or do what you tell them!

 Let’s take a minute to talk about why yelling happens.

 Yelling (mostly) happens when you’ve lost control.
-You’ve lost control of your feelings or you don’t know what else to do to control the situation.
+You’ve lost control of your feelings, or you don’t know what else to do to control the situation.

-When you’re able to look at yelling from a different perspective, you can come up with a plan to control or change the way you react.
+When you’re able to look at yelling from a different perspective, you can come up with a plan to control, or change the way you react.

 You know you want to stop yelling at your kids, and these tips can help you make changes in your everyday life so yelling becomes less of a habit!